-After giving further effect to (i) our sale of 19,117,648 shares of our common stock in this offering at the initial public offering price of \$17.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, net of amounts recorded in accrued expenses and other, and other assets at March 31, 2021, (ii) the sale of 4,411,764 shares of our common stock in the private placement at the initial public offering price of \$17.00 per share and (iii) the Refinancing, including the application of the net proceeds from this offering as described in "Use of Proceeds," our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$(251) million, or \$(1.30) per share.
+After giving further effect to (i) our sale of 19,117,648 shares of our common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, net of amounts recorded in accrued expenses and other, and other assets at March 31, 2021, (ii) the sale of 4,411,764 shares of our common stock in the private placement at an assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and (iii) the Refinancing, including the application of the net proceeds from this offering as described in "Use of Proceeds," our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$(251) million, or \$(1.30) per share.
 This represents an immediate increase in pro forma net tangible book value of \$2.21 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$18.30 per share to new investors purchasing shares of our common stock in this offering and in the private placement at the assumed initial public offering price.